Citrus Heights newlyweds arrested in Hawaii after breaking quarantine on honeymoon, officials say

-CITRUS HEIGHTS, Calif. — Two California newlyweds were arrested after breaking quarantine during their honeymoon in Hawaii, according to a news release from the Hawaii COVID-19 Join Information Center.
+CITRUS HEIGHTS, Calif. — Two California newlyweds were arrested after breaking quarantine during their honeymoon in Hawaii, according to a news release from the Hawaii COVID-19 Joint Information Center.

 Borice Leouskiy, 20, and Yuliia Andreichenko, 26, both of Citrus Heights are facing charges of unsworn falsification to authority and violation of 14-day quarantine.